Exploring the Symbolism and Beauty of Wolves in Art

 Wolves in Renaissance and Romantic Art

-Modern Interpretations: From Realism to Symbolism
+Modern Interpretations: Symbolism to Realism

 Wolves in Contemporary Art and Pop Culture